I Care a Lot: Reception

 Conversely, Adam Graham of The Detroit News gave the film a "D" and said that I Care a Lot was a "misguided black comedy", as viewers didn't have a way to relate to the character of Marla Grayson.
 The Chicago Tribune's, Michael Phillips gave the film two stars and wrote that while "the acting's uniformly strong [...] the script is distressingly weak."
 Mae Abdulbaki from Screen Rant gave a mixed review, lauding the performances from the ensemble cast, but writing that "there is something completely missing from I Care a Lot that makes it a hard pill to swallow."
+In his review for The Boston Globe, Ty Burr rated the film 2 out of 5 stars and noted that "in Rosamund Pike’s chilly, hollow central performance you may find it difficult to care at all."
+Anthony Lane of The New Yorker criticized I Care a Lot for being "pleased with its cynicism" and constantly pushing boundaries of tastelessness.
+He notes the film sidelines the elderly characters and their significance, focusing more on the heartless actions of the protagonist.
+Joe Morgenstern described the film as a "shallow comedy" and as "deeply dislikable" and said "The film is arch, but no triumph, an airless exercise in mistrusting its audience, and all of it is accompanied by pummeling music that sounds like a Vangelis wannabe recorded during a brownout."

+Glamour Magazine wrote that the movie "mixes the psychopathy of Gone Girl's Amy Dunne, the dehumanizing capitalism of American Psycho, and the sapphic energy of A Simple Favor".